History of Peru

-Prehispanic Era
+Pre-Hispanic era

 Pre-Columbian cultures

 Hunting tools dating back to more than 11,000 years ago have been found inside the caves of Pachacamac, Telarmachay, Junin, and Lauricocha.
 Some of the oldest civilizations appeared circa 6000 BC in the coastal provinces of Chilca and Paracas, and in the highland province of Callejón de Huaylas.
 Over the next three thousand years, inhabitants switched from nomadic lifestyles to cultivating land, as evidenced from sites such as Jiskairumoko, Kotosh, and Huaca Prieta.
 Cultivation of plants such as corn and cotton (Gossypium barbadense) began, as well as the domestication of animals such as the wild ancestors of the llama, the alpaca and the guinea pig, as seen in the 6000 BC dated Camelid relief paintings in the Mollepunko caves in Callalli.
 Inhabitants practiced spinning and knitting of cotton and wool, basketry, and pottery.

 As these inhabitants became sedentary, farming allowed them to build settlements.
 As a result, new societies emerged along the coast and in the Andean mountains.
 The first known city in the Americas was Caral, located in the Supe Valley 200 km north of Lima.
 It was built in approximately 2500 BC.

 The remnants of this civilization, also known as Norte Chico, consists of approximately 30 pyramidal structures built up in receding terraces ending in a flat roof; some of them measuring up to 20 meters in height.
 Caral is regarded as one of several cradles of civilization around the world where civilization emerged independent of other civilizations.

-In the early 21st century, archeologists discovered new evidence of ancient pre-Ceramic complex cultures.
-In 2005, Tom D. Dillehay and his team announced the discovery of three irrigation canals that were 5400 years old, and a possible fourth that was 6700 years old in the Zaña Valley in northern Peru.
+In the early 21st century, archeologists discovered new evidence of ancient pre-Ceramic complex cultures: three irrigation canals that were 5400 years old, and a possible fourth that was 6700 years old in the Zaña Valley in northern Peru.
 This was the evidence of community agricultural improvements that occurred at a much earlier date than previously believed.

-In 2006, Robert Benfer and a research team discovered a 4200-year-old observatory at Buena Vista, a site in the Andes several kilometers north of present-day Lima.
+In 2006, a research team discovered a 4200-year-old observatory at Buena Vista.
 They believe the observatory was related to the society's reliance on agriculture and understanding of the seasons.
 The site includes the oldest three-dimensional sculptures found thus far in South America.
 In 2007, the archaeologist Walter Alva and his team found a 4000-year-old temple with painted murals at Ventarrón, in the northwest Lambayeque region.
-The temple contained ceremonial offerings gained from an exchange with Peruvian jungle societies, as well as those from the Ecuador a coast.
-Such finds show sophisticated, monumental construction requiring large-scale organization of labor, suggesting that hierarchical complex cultures arose in South America much earlier than scholars had thought.
+The temple contained ceremonial offerings gained from an exchange with Peruvian jungle societies, as well as those from the Ecuadorian coast.
+Such finds show sophisticated, monumental construction requiring large-scale organization of labor, suggesting that hierarchical complex cultures arose in South America much earlier than previously thought.